 “Did the employee in fact contravene a rule or standard regulating conduct in the workplace?”

 The question therefore is twofold.
 Did the rule that that the employee allegedly contravened actually exist in the employer’s code of conduct, disciplinary code, policies, contract of employment or common law?
 Common law rules are rules that are so well known that it is not necessary for the employer to include it in its policies or codes, e.g. theft.
 An employee cannot be guilty of misconduct if the rule he supposedly contravened did not exist.
 Secondly, did the employee in fact contravene such rule?
 If it has been determined that a rule has in fact be broken, the following factors must be considered.

 “Was the rule or standard valid or reasonable?”

 An employee has the right to refuse to comply with a rule or instruction if such rule is invalid.
 This will be for example where the rule is unlawful e.g. an employee may not be required to work 16 hours a day, 7 days a week.
 An employee may also refuse to comply with a rule if it is, objectively speaking unreasonable.
 This may be the case where an employer changes working times knowing full well that some employees will not be able to acquire transport for the new working hours.

 “Was the employee aware or could reasonable be expected to have been aware of the rule or standard?”

-It is important for employers to make employees aware of the disciplinary codes, policies or other rules in the company.
+It is important for employers to make employees aware of the disciplinary codes, policies, disciplinary procedures, or other rules in the company.
 The same principles in respect of common law rules finds application here.